nicolasgoutaland/GONMarkupParser/README.md

 // TODO

 ##How does it work ?
-To fully understand how style will be applied to string, you have to imagine a [LIFO stack](http://en.wikipedia.org/wiki/LIFO_(computing)) composed of style description.
+To fully understand how style will be applied to string, you have to imagine a [LIFO stack](http://en.wikipedia.org/wiki/LIFO_(computing)) composed of style description.<br/>
 Each time a new markup is found, current style configuration will be saved then stacked.
-New configuration will be the previous one, updated by current markup configuration.
+New configuration will be the previous one, updated by current markup configuration.<br/>
 Each time a closing markup is found, current style configuration is popped out, and previous one restored.